Learn how to create an address book based on the geographical location of your contacts.

 You're then able to easily select contacts and segment further using the generated map.

-To generate your map, go to Contacts and select the Geographical queries tab.
+- go to Email > Contacts, and select the Geographical queries tab.

-Firstly, you need to select the contact data field that contains your contacts' postcode/zip code from the dropdown.
+- Select the contact data field that contains your contacts' postcode/zip code from the drop-down.
 The default contact data field 'POSTCODE'/'ZIPCODE' will already be selected for you.
 However, if you hold this data in another contact data field, then make sure you select it.

 - view all of your contacts, or